ruudk/AdyenBundle/README.md

 AdyenBundle
 ===========

-This bundle is used at Sparklingapp.com to handle our recurring billing process.
+This bundle is used for Sparkling and Apoio to handle our recurring billing process.

 Please checkout the Example application here: http://github.com/sparklingapp/AdyenBundleExample